avisekdas/event-tracking/README.md

 For testing the protocol, a test system is available at https://drive.google.com/drive/folders/1JLFCbl1ywHXuRG_pZnCAn8R1QdFKHXbM?usp=sharing

-For more details, please read the following article- ``Understanding pathway complexity in assembly mechanisms of hydrophobic peptides in water: Insights from atomistic simulations via Event Tracking''
+For more details, please read the following article- ''Understanding pathway complexity in assembly mechanisms of hydrophobic peptides in water: Insights from atomistic simulations via Event Tracking''
 Argha Chakraborty, Rumela Adhikary, Sangeeta Das, and Avisek Das, The Journal of Chemical Physics, 162, 194712 (2025)
 doi: 10.1063/5.0261115